tareknaser/ark-rust/fs-index/README.md

 # fs-index

-The `fs-index` crate is part of the ARK framework, designed to help track resources in an index.
-This crate provides a robust system for managing a directory index, including tracking changes and querying resources.
+`fs-index` is a Rust crate for managing and indexing file system resources.
+It provides a flexible and efficient way to track changes, query resources, and keep files in sync across multiple devices or locations.

+Originally developed for the Ark framework to support local-first applications, `fs-index` can also be used in various scenarios including backup systems, content management, and more.

 ## Features